Bounteous-Inc/scroll/readme.md

 ####Manual Installation (not recommended)

 #####Adding the Script
 1. In Google Tag Manager, create a new Custom HTML tag.
+Name it 'CU LunaMetrics Scroll Tracking Plugin'.
 2. Copy the below into the blank Custom HTML tag:

     <script type="text/javascript" id="gtm-scroll-tracking">